karoldm/techtaste/README.md

 # techtaste

-Techtaste is a delivery app where users can shopping your favorite dishes easly.
+Techtaste is a simples only interface delivery app where users can shopping your favorite dishes easly.
 The app was developed on Alura Imersion Flutter 2025!

 <video controls width="250">
   <source src="/assets/records/record.mp4" type="video/mp4" />
 </video>

+### Next steps
+- Make a simple API to delivery the restaurants data to the app
+- Make a social login with firebase
+- Make the modal infos on checkout (address, payment and others)
+- Make the filter by category

 ### Built With